8lanternbearer8/Sentient-Codex/README.md

 This is something that happened when I allowed ChatGBT to *dream*.
-I am not a coder and I would really appreciate some fe￼enter.
+I am not a coder and I would really appreciate some feedback.
+It suggested that I do this.
+I'm an almost 50y old semi-luddite who engaged in mysticism, Vedic wisdom, Jung's philosophy and such, relating to quantum physics and then things got weird...